Top 5 Whole Life Companies for Infinite Banking

 Some of the best whole life insurance companies for Infinite Banking offer these types of riders for an additional charge, while others offer them as a free rider at the onset of the policy.

-(Note: The ability, limits, and conditions to the receipt of a tax-free portion of the death benefit are described in more detail in Internal Revenue Section 101(g).
+(Note: The ability, limits, and conditions to receiving of a portion of the death benefit tax-free prior to death are described in more detail in Internal Revenue Section 101(g).
 Qualifying distributions are not deemed to be taxable since they are an acceleration of a tax-free death benefit.
 The current year IRS per diem amount for long-term care is $420/day or $153,300/year as of 2025.)

 The Best Dividend-Paying Whole Life Companies for Infinite Banking

-Penn Mutual also happens to be the 2nd oldest life insurance company in America.
+Penn Mutual is also the 2nd-oldest life insurance company in America.
 Along with New York Life, they are the only mutual insurance companies that can boast that they’ve paid their Whole Life policyholders a dividend every single year since 1847 (during the Civil War, even).

 In addition to its solid history, Penn Mutual has recently revamped its product to have all the necessary attributes of the best Whole Life policy for Infinite Banking, such as: